-I started this blog to write about things I love and am passionate about.
-It’s an eclectic mix of subjects but is mainly focused on Vespa and Lambretta scooters, travel experiences and street art.
+Hi, my name is Ali and I created this website to write about subjects I’m passionate about.
+It’s an eclectic mix but is mainly focused on Vespa and Lambretta scooters, travel experiences and street art.

 My scooter life

-I’ve been riding scooters since I was 16 and travelling to all corners of the country (and beyond) to meet up with like-minded souls.
+I’ve been riding scooters since I was 16 and since then have travelled to all corners of the UK, and beyond, to meet up with like-minded souls.
 I really love photography and writing so before Facebook and blogs were even a thing I used to upload photos and write-ups of scooter rallies I attended via my website, bluevespa.com.

-Then Facebook became the way I shared photos but, having become disillusioned with it as a sociable way of life, I thought I’d resurrect the heart of bluevespa.com but write a blog to share other things that I get excited about.
-I love looking at scooters and there are so many different styles, which are all featured in my scooter pages.
+Then Facebook became the way I shared photos but, having become disillusioned with it as a sociable way of life, I thought I’d resurrect the heart of bluevespa.com but develop a website to share other things that I get excited about.
+I love looking at scooters and there are so many different styles, which are all featured in my scooter pages which you can read here.

 Since turning 50, and becoming a freelancer, I can now take more time off work to go on adventures with my family.
-The first of these was a fantastic trip to Toronto, Niagara and New York, and we visited California in April 2018.
-I want to share our best tips so that others can make the most of such a trip, whether it’s a far-flung location or somewhere closer to where I live on the south coast of the UK.
+The first of these was a fantastic trip to Toronto, Niagara and New York in the summer of 2017, and we then visited California in April 2018.
+I want to share my travelling tips so that others can make the most of such a trip, whether it’s to a far-flung location or somewhere closer to where I live on the south coast of the UK.

 The site includes affiliate links, for which I may receive a small commission, which support the running costs of the website.
 I only link to sites which I have used myself and would be happy to recommend.
 It is at no cost to you and the price you pay is the same as everyone else, unless I can negotiate a discount!